howtographql/howtographql/content/frontend/react-relay/7-subscriptions.md

 ### Initiating the Subscription

-Now that you have all required infrastructure setup, you can go ahead and actually iniate a subscription!
+Now that you have all required infrastructure setup, you can go ahead and actually initiate a subscription!
 For our project, it's not too important where exactly the subscription is invoked as there are no context-dependent arguments that the subscription needs.
 However, it is important that the subscription only gets invoked once, so you don't want to put it into the `Link` component where it would be invoked as many times as `Link` elements are rendered.
 You'll therefore put it into the `LinkList` component.

 <Instruction>